How to measure your waist

 1. Test your cholesterol.
 Ask your doctor to check it if:

-2. Reduce your fat intake to 20 to 35% of your daily calories.
+2. Reduce your fat intake to <30% of your daily calories.

 3. Choose healthy fats such as polyunsaturated and monounsaturated, found mainly in vegetable oils, nuts and fish.

-4. Limit your intake of saturated fat, found mainly in red meat and high-fat dairy products.
+4. Limit your intake of saturated fat to less than 7% of your daily calories.
+Saturated fat is found mainly in red meat and high-fat dairy products.

 5. Avoid trans fats often found in foods made with shortening or partially hydrogenated vegetable oil, including hard margarines, fast foods and many pre-made foods.
 Trans fats raise bad cholesterol and lower good cholesterol.